-Not only is New York home to great wealth, it is also a place of tremendous local pride and some of the most philanthropic people on earth.
+Not only is New York home to great wealth, it is also a place of tremendous local pride.
+It is also home to some of the most philanthropic people on earth.
 The fact that many don’t want to turn over even more tax dollars to the local and regional government has less to do with selfishness than with the nagging suspicion that most of that money will be poorly spent and siphoned off to any number of useless cronies.

-Give New Yorkers an opportunity to invest in their transportation in an efficient, honest and transparent manner, while earning a small but reasonable rate of return, and they will leap at the chance.
+Give New Yorkers an opportunity to invest in their transportation in an efficient, honest and transparent manner.
+This while also earning a small but reasonable rate of return, and they will leap at the chance.

 A properly structured PPP for Penn Station would benefit all of the people of the entire region.
 It would be a tremendous benefit to everyone, daily commuters, i.e. working people most of all.

-Cuomo needs to quit begging for hand-outs and begin structuring a PPP that will benefit the people and citizens he has been elected to represent.
-America is tired of poor infrastructure.
+Cuomo needs to quit begging for hand-outs and begin structuring a PPP.
+It will benefit the people and citizens he has been elected to represent.
+Poor infrastructure is tiring America.
 There is plenty of money.
 We need Bold Leadership to unleash it and less finger pointing.